The $\mathrm{SU}(3)$ twisted gradient flow strong coupling without topological freezing: Results

 \end{enumerate}

-All the simulations outlined in~\ref{stepA} and~\ref{stepB} will be performed both with the standard and the PTBC algorithms.
-All simulation parameters are summarized in Tab.~\ref{tab:summary_simulations}, where we also report the employed scale setting, which in this paper was done using the standard gradient flow scale $t_0$~\cite{Luscher:2010iy}.
-For brevity, we moved all obtained lattice results in App.~\ref{app:raw_data}.
+The simulations outlined in~\ref{stepA} and~\ref{stepB} will be also performed with the PTBC algorithm using the same lattice sizes and bare couplings.
+All simulation parameters are summarized in Tab.~\ref{tab:summary_simulations}, where we also report the employed scale setting, which in Ref.~\cite{Bribian:2021cmg} was done using the standard gradient flow scale $t_0$~\cite{Luscher:2010iy}.
+For brevity, we moved the list of obtained lattice couplings to App.~\ref{app:raw_data}.

 Concerning simulations with parallel tempering, following the prescription advocated in the original references~\cite{Hasenbusch:2017unr,Bonanno:2020hht}, we kept the defect size fixed in physical units as we approached the continuum limit.
 This of course requires to scale the defect size $L_d$ as $1/a$.
-Since we also kept the mean acceptance swap rate fixed to $\approx 20\%$ for each adjacent replica couple (cf.~Fig.~\ref{fig:swap_ex}), the number of replicas $N_r$ is just a function of $L_d$, and is empirically found to scale approximately as $N_r \sim L_d^{3/2} \sim 1/a^{3/2}$, in agreement with the findings of Refs.~\cite{Hasenbusch:2017unr,Bonanno:2020hht}.
+Since we also kept the mean acceptance swap rate fixed to $\approx 20\%$ for each adjacent replica couple (cf.~Fig.~\ref{fig:swap_ex}), the number of replicas $N_r$ is just a function of $L_d$, and is empirically found to scale approximately as $N_r \sim L_d^{3/2} \sim 1/a^{3/2}$, cf.~Tab.~\ref{tab:summary_simulations}, in agreement with the findings of Refs.~\cite{Hasenbusch:2017unr,Bonanno:2020hht}.
 As already pointed out in the previous section, the numerical cost of one parallel tempering updating step is of the order of $N_r \times n_{\ov}^{(\PTBC)}$, while the computational cost of one standard updating step is of the order of $n_{\ov}^{(\rm std)}$, where $n_{\ov}$ stands for the number of over-relaxation lattice sweeps per heat-bath lattice sweep.
 Thus, in the following, it will be more convenient to just compare the two algorithms expressing their Monte Carlo times in terms of a common scale, the number of lattice sweeps $n_{\rm sweeps} = N_r \times n_{\ov} \times n_{\rm steps}$, with $n_{\rm steps}$ the number of updating steps (of course $N_r=1$ for the standard algorithm).